oneconvergence/dkube-examples-internal/tensorflow/object-detection/pets/README.md

  8. Please wait till status turns to *ready*.
 ## Step2: Download the Dataset
 This step will download the images.tar.gz and annotations.tar.gz for Oxford IIT Pets dataset and create a dataset named "pets" in dkube.
+1. Click on *+Dataset* under *Repos*
+2. Enter target dataset name say *pets* and select *DVS* as Dataset Source and click *Add Dataset*.
-1. Click *Jobs* side menu option.
+3. Click *Runs* side menu option.
- 2. Click *+Data Preprocessing* button.
+ 4. Click *+Run* button and select *Preprocessing*.
- 3. Fill the fields in Job form and click *Submit* button.
+ 5. Fill the fields in Job form and click *Submit* button.
 Toggle *Expand All* button to auto expand the form.
 See below for sample values to be given in the form, for advanced usage please refer to **Dkube User Guide**.
 	- Enter a unique name say *download-pets-dataset*
-	- Enter target dataset name for data being downloaded by the job say *pets*.
+	- Enter target dataset name for data being downloaded.
 	- **Container** section -
 	    - Docker Image URL : docker.io/ocdr/dkube-datascience-preprocess:1.2
 	    - Private : If image is private, select private and provide dockerhub username and password